ocochard/myscripts/Linux/README.md

 6. Disk

-Install of Ubuntu server with default option on a 128G disk VM result in only 64G for the /, and missing 64G:
+Install of Ubuntu server with default option on a 128G disk VM result in only 64G for the /, and missing 64G (lv* need lvm2 package):

 ```
 $ df -h